RoyZhenLongLim/Personal-Projects/TitanicCompetition/README.md

 (pretty cool aye!).
 I will document the struggles I experience and how I overcame them.
 I have also included code to demonstrate what type of coder I am.
-Please see documentation for a more indepth explanation of some of the data.
+Please see documentation for a more in-depth explanation of the data used.

 # Struggles